Sandalots/Mystify/README.md

 Clone this repo.
 Navigate to the Even8 cloned dir.
 Permutate main.py with python main.py [ARGS] (Node or Gateway).

 ## Usage
 Run main.py with args gateway or node.
 Proceed to follow console or GUI instructions.
 Navigate to localhost:3000 for web interfacing.
+Customise using config.yaml.

 ## Licence
 BSD.